Birgunj United FC

-Birgunj United FC is a Nepali professional franchise football club based in Parsa District.
+Birgunj United Football Club is a Nepali professional franchise football club based in Parsa District.
 The club last competed in the Nepal Super League, the top flight of football in Nepal.

 History

 They were announced as one of the new franchises in the second edition in 2022, coming from the Madhesh region in Nepal.
 Birgunj selected Deep Karki as their Marquee Player for their maiden NSL campaign.
 Narayani Stadium is the club's home venue.